-lead in air monitoring,

-biological monitoring (group

-- values), and their interpretation.

-- 2. Where the results exceed the limit values laid down in Articles 8 or 9, the employers and the workers concerned and their representatives at work shall be informed immediately.
+lead in air monitoring, biological monitoring (group values), and their interpretation. - 2.
+Where the results exceed the limit values laid down in Articles 8 or 9, the employers and the workers concerned and their representatives at work shall be informed immediately.
 The workers and their representatives at work shall be consulted on the corrective measures to be taken.

-- 3. The individual shall be informed regularly of the results of the biologica. measurements carried out upon him under the surveillance of the appointed doctor, and of the interpretation placed on these results.